 To remove a coworker from a list, press the “x” near his or her name.

 You can access all of your lists from the left-hand menu.
 You can change your list display order simply by dragging and dropping.
 You can also remove a list from the left-hand panel by dragging it to the trashcan area on the right.

 Click a list in the left-hand menu and you’ll see the tasks it contains.
 Tasks display all the other lists they appear on as tags next to their names.
 If you click on a tag, the corresponding list will open.

 User lists are arranged in a manner similar to the Inbox:

-To better navigate your lists, tag each one with a color.
+- if you select several tasks, their available batch operations will be displayed in the top menu To better navigate your lists, tag each one with a color.
 The colors show which list a task belongs to.

 You can set a color when creating a list or by configuring it on the list page in the Configure tab.

 To add a color while creating a new list, select Set color and choose an option from the dropdown menu.

 To add a color to a list after it has already been created, select it from the left-hand menu, open the Configure tab, click Set color, and choose an appropriate color from the dropdown menu.

 Enclosed lists, also called sublists, are practical when you need to combine several lists into one, like lists of clients, projects, or sales prospects.